dima-brook/w3f_application/elrond_bridge.md

 + Develop a DEX between the coins of the Substrate Parachains to Elrond and back.
 + Add support for Elrond Wallet and other cryptocurrency wallets.
-+ Migrating from PoS to PoA consensus mechanism.
++ Migrating from PoS to PoI consensus mechanism.

 ## Additional Information